 How would you describe the Earth to a visitor from another galaxy?
 Brainstorm the facts and impressions about planet Earth that you might want to communicate.
 Describe physical features, our location in space, and the inhabitants of the planet (including human systems).
-Create a poster displaying your responses.
+Create a poster displaying your ideas.

 If you have any questions about the assignments in this lesson, please contact your teacher.
-See your teacher's welcome letter and Google course doc for information on which assignments to focus on, and when and how to submit your work.
+Oak Meadow students should consult their teacher's welcome letter and Google course doc for information on which assignments to focus on, and when and how to submit your work.